Paul Coble: Political career

 Coble served on Raleigh City Council from 1993 to 1999.
 While on the council, he served as chairman of the budget committee and the planning committee.
 He also served as mayor pro tem.
 Councilman Coble worked to cut the tax rate four times.
 Like his predecessor, Mayor Tom Fetzer, he was a conservative Republican.
 He was sworn in as Mayor on December 7, 1999, after winning the 1999 Raleigh mayoral election.
 Coble served until 2001.
 During Coble's term as mayor, the city had to rapidly respond to a record 25-inch snow storm and opened the Progress Energy Center for the Performing Arts.
 Coble focused on public safety issues and promoted a program to prosecute gun violence under Federal laws.

 Coble ran for reelection in 2001, facing Democrat Charles Meeker.
 On the first ballot, with a voter turnout of about 40,000 people, Coble received 49.15% of the votes while his opponent garnered 47.65%.
 In the subsequent run-off election voter turnout climbed to approximately 50,000 and Meeker defeated Coble, 50.97% to 48.87% of the votes.
 The following year, Coble ran unsuccessfully for a seat in the North Carolina State Senate against Democrat Eric Reeves.
 Reeves won with 49.29% of the votes to Coble's 48.38%.

 In 2006, Coble sought a comeback to elective office by running for an open seat on the Wake County Board of Commissioners.
 He handily defeated Air Force veteran Rodger Koopman 54.42% to 45.58%.
 Coble served as chairman of the Public Safety Committee and serves on the Wake County Fire Commission.
 He was re-elected to the commission in 2010, defeating Wake County attorney and former Wake County Democratic Party chair Jack Nichols.
 Coble served as chairman of the commissioners for two terms, in 2011 and 2012.
-In 2014 he lost reelection to the commission.
+In 2014 he lost reelection to the commission to Raleigh attorney John D. Burns.
 He briefly served as a lobbyist before being hired as the North Carolina Legislative Services Officer in 2015.

 In December 2008, Coble downplayed reports that he was considering running for Governor of North Carolina in the 2012 election, challenging Bev Perdue.
 Instead, he later announced that he would run for the U.S. House in North Carolina's 13th congressional district, then occupied by U.S. Representative Brad Miller.